Potter vs Bailey: The Moral Choice Facing Britain Today

 Politicians are the willing helpers in this slow strangling of Britain’s soul.
 They enable big businesses to erode communities, families and stability in the name of efficiency and profit.
 Working people see jobs shifted overseas, towns hollowed out, parents stressed to breaking point making ends meet.

-While the real-life Potter’s sneers at the idea of providing “decent rooms and a bath” for the hard-working poor, the reality is that even this modest aspiration is now out of reach for too many.
+While the real-life Potter sneers at the idea of providing “decent rooms and a bath” for the hard-working poor, the reality is that even this modest aspiration is now out of reach for too many.

 Behind each of these agonising statistics is a vulnerable family, their lives uprooted and dignity stripped.
-Surging rents, stagnant benefits and threadbare social housing provision has created a crisis where parents must choose between food for the week and keeping a roof over their children’s heads.
+Surging rents, stagnant benefits and threadbare social housing provision have created a crisis where parents must choose between food for the week and keeping a roof over their children’s heads.

 Over £1.7 billion was spent last year to house the homeless, including £565 million on inadequate emergency accommodation.
 The increase comes as no surprise, with private rents exploding while housing benefits stay frozen.
 And no this is not including the money spent on accommodation for people waiting for asylum claims or refugees.